rails/rails/guides/source/migrations.md

 end
 ```

-will create a +category_id+ column of the appropriate type.
+will create a `category_id` column of the appropriate type.
 Note that you pass
 the model name, not the column name.
-Active Record adds the +_id+ for you.
+Active Record adds the `_id` for you.
 If
-you have polymorphic +belongs_to+ associations then +references+ will add both
+you have polymorphic `belongs_to` associations then `references` will add both
 of the columns required:

 ```ruby